Lisa06010416/FinancialIndicators/README.md

 # Financial Indicators
 Download stock data from and calculate some financial indicators(only KD value know) simply.

-* If your os is MacOs, you need to install HomeBrew

 ## STEP 0 install package
 ````